 R&D GENERATION AND RETAIL

-- Flexibility, operating efficiency and facility safety: After completing the HOREX project a few years ago, research into the chemical expansion of concretes has continued with the PREXES project, which focuses on developing a prediction model for expansion in concrete hydraulic structures.
-Regarding facility safety, the VIDAGEN project commenced in 2016 with the aim of designing and developing a global life management tool for pressurised equipment with the possibility of integrating a structural analysis module at a later stage.
+In terms of facility safety, the VIDAGEN Project continued with the aim of designing and developing a global life management tool for pressurised equipment with the possibility of integrating a structural analysis module at a later stage.

 In the area of thermal generation, and as a continuation of the ambitious GT-CONTROLFLEX Project to provide flexibility to the operation of our generating facilities, we highlight the OCTAVE Project, which aims to develop combustion process diagnostic and control technologies to make our power stations more flexible.
 Both projects are key to guaranteeing the robustness and safety of the Spanish electricity system, and allowing the integration of intermittent renewable-type production into the generation mix.

 The most important projects in the United Kingdom involve the study of joint combustion using syngas in combined cycle gas turbines at the Damhead Creek generation plant and the introduction of an APP (Advanced Power Package) at the Shoreham generation plant.
 In the area of hydraulic generation, the most notable project is the application of innovative machining techniques used to coat the spiral casings at Cruachan U3.